Marmelodov/PromptCrafter-API/docs/tutorials/view-logs.md

 ]
 ```

 If you filter by `promptId`, the array contains only logs matching that ID.
-If there's no log for that prompt, the API returns an empty array `[]`.
+If there's no log for that prompt, the response contains an empty array `[]`.

 ## What to do if the request doesn't work